 2019 at UNC Greensboro

 Dr. John B. King, Jr., president and CEO of the Education Trust

 Dr. Adam Gismondi, Director of Impact, Institute for Democracy & Higher Education, Tufts University

-Dr. Nick Longo, chair of Public and Community Service Studies and professor of Global Studies at Providence College hosted at Elon University.
+Dr. Nick Longo, chair of Public and Community Service Studies and professor of Global Studies at Providence College

 We suspended PACE in 2017 to encourage support of the Gulf South Summit hosted at UNC Greensboro.

 2016 at High Point University